taisei-project/taisei/ENVIRON.md

 * **TAISEI_FRAMELIMITER_SLEEP** *(default value: `0`)*: if over `0`, tries to sleep this many milliseconds after every frame if it was processed quickly enough.
 This reduces CPU usage by having the game spend less time in a busy loop, but may hurt framerate stability if set too high, especially if the high resolution timer is disabled or not available.

 * **TAISEI_FRAMELIMITER_SLEEP_EXACT** *(default value: `1`)*: if `1`, the framerate limiter will either try to sleep the exact amount of time set in `TAISEI_FRAMELIMITER_SLEEP`, or none at all.
 Mitigates the aforementioned framerate stability issues by effectively making `TAISEI_FRAMELIMITER_SLEEP` do nothing if the value is too high for your system.

+* **TAISEI_FRAMELIMITER_COMPENSATE** *(default value: `1`)*: if `1`, the framerate limiter may let frames finish earlier than normal after sudden frametime spikes.
+This achieves better timing accuracy, but may hurt fluidity if the framerate is too unstable.

 ### Logging